rogerix4/Plutus-Scroo/README.md

 # Database FAQ

 An offline database is used to find the balance of generated Bitcoin addresses.
 Visit <a href="/database/">/database</a> for information.
+Using filldb-text.py you can also load a text file (data.txt) with a list of public addresses.

 # Expected Output